-Either the holiday (or parts of the holiday) doesn’t exist, or it does exist but has been sold to you by a fraudster.
-You might not realise you’ve been scammed until the flight tickets don’t work or you turn up at the resort, airport or cruise terminal only to find you’ve lost your money.
+Either the holiday (or parts of it) doesn’t exist, or it does exist but a fraudster has sold it to you.
+You might not realise you’ve been scammed until the flight tickets don’t work.
+Or you might turn up at the resort, airport or cruise terminal, only to find you’ve lost your money.

 As with many types of fraud, you should be suspicious of anything that looks too good to be true.
 Be wary of any holiday offers which are unusually cheap or ask for a high deposit.

 Spend time researching holidays advertised privately to make sure they're not fake.

 You can look for online reviews and recommendations to check the accommodation really exists.

 Check that any travel agents or tour operators you're dealing with belong to a reputable trade association.
 This could be ABTA or the Air Travel Organiser’s Licence (ATOL) scheme.

 There are ways you can safeguard your money.
 Try following these tips when booking your holiday:

 use safe ways to pay, such as your credit card wherever possible as there's more chance you'll get your money back if something goes wrong (however, be aware that credit cards are subject to interest and fees if you don't pay off the balance in full each month)

 keep records of payment confirmations and receipts

 if you make an online payment, don't follow a link in an email but type in a website address you know to be correct